-Limbach Holdings, Inc. (the "Company," "we" or "our") is an industry-leading commercial specialty contractor in the areas of heating, ventilation, air-conditioning ("HVAC"), plumbing, electrical and building controls through design and construction of new and renovated buildings, maintenance services, energy retrofits and equipment upgrades for private customers and federal, state, and local public agencies.
-Our customers are located throughout Florida, California, Massachusetts, New Jersey, Pennsylvania, Delaware, Maryland, Washington DC, Virginia, West Virginia, Ohio and Michigan.
-We operate in two segments, (i) Construction, in which we generally manage large construction or renovation projects that involve primarily HVAC, plumbing, or electrical services, and (ii) Service, in which we provide maintenance or services primarily on HVAC, plumbing or electrical systems.
+Limbach Holdings, Inc. (the "Company," "Limbach," "we", "us" or "our") is an integrated building systems solutions firm whose expertise is in the design, modular prefabrication, installation, management and maintenance of heating, ventilation, air-conditioning ("HVAC"), mechanical, electrical, plumbing and control systems for commercial, institutional and light industrial markets.
+Our customers are primarily located throughout Florida, California, Massachusetts, New Jersey, Pennsylvania, Delaware, Maryland, Washington DC, Virginia, West Virginia, Ohio and Michigan.
+We operate in two segments, (i) Construction, in which we generally manage new construction or renovation projects that involve primarily HVAC, plumbing, or electrical services, and (ii) Service, in which we provide maintenance or services primarily on HVAC, plumbing, electrical systems, and building controls direct for building owners and direct contracting projects.
 Our market sectors primarily include the following:

-- Healthcare, including research, acute care and inpatient hospitals, for regional and national hospital groups; - Education, including both public and private colleges, universities, research centers and K-12 facilities: - Sports and entertainment, including sports arenas, entertainment facilities (including casinos) and amusement rides: - Infrastructure, including passenger terminals and maintenance facilities for rail and airports; - Government, including various facilities for federal, state and local agencies facilities; - Hospitality, including hotels and resorts; - Commercial, including office buildings and other commercial structures; - · Mission critical facilities, including data centers; and - · Industrial manufacturing facilities.
+- Healthcare, including research, acute care and inpatient hospitals, for regional and national hospital groups; - Education, including both public and private colleges, universities, research centers and K-12 facilities; - Sports and entertainment, including sports arenas, entertainment facilities (including casinos) and amusement rides; - Infrastructure, including passenger terminals and maintenance facilities for rail and airports; - Government, including various facilities for federal, state and local agencies facilities; - Hospitality, including hotels and resorts; - Commercial, including office buildings and other commercial structures; - Multi-family apartments; - Mission critical facilities, including data centers; and - Industrial manufacturing facilities, including indoor grow farms.

-Limbach was founded in 1901, and maintains an established brand within the industry.
+The Limbach business was founded in 1901, and maintains an established brand within the industry.
 We believe we are viewed as a value added and trusted partner by our customers, which include building owners, general contractors ("GCs") and construction managers ("CMs").